CogPlatform/Notes/PupilCore.md

 # Pupil Labs Core

 Here are some set up notes for the Pupil labs core.
 They require to install interfaces for zeromq and msgpack.
-For zeromq you can clone this repo and add the lib folder to the MATLAB path.
+For zeromq you can clone this repo and add the lib folder to the MATLAB path (I've added the compiled mex files to the repo so no need to compile):

 https://github.com/iandol/matlab-zmq